A FREE virtual event via Zoom on 2nd July 2022 from 11.00 am to 2.00 pm.

 Following the considerable success of the Inaugural Lecture in 2021 we would like to invite you to join us at the second Robert Owen Annual Lecture.

-The scale of the challenge to create and maintain sustainable communities is enormous because sustainability must be at the core of all future community planning.
-Our vision which we are seeking to develop is that by 2050 most, if not all, rural communities will have:
+Our people understood the scale of the challenge to create and maintain sustainable communities because sustainability must be at the core of all future community planning.
+Their vision which they seek to develop is that by 2050 most, if not all, rural communities will have:

 - Access to clean air and water

 - Sound economic opportunities

 - A safe and healthy place to raise their young people

 - Adequate, affordable and environmentally sound places of shelter

 - Universal opportunities for high quality lifelong learning